Yedelo/Verity-Wool/README.md

 ### Versions

-Verity Wool is currently developed for pack format 1, officially supporting versions 1.6.1-1.8.9.
+Verity Wool is currently developed for pack format 1 (1.6.1-1.8.9), and tested to work up to 1.18.2.
 Support for other pack formats should be done in different Git branches.
 File format: `Verity-Wool-${version}+pf${packFormat}.zip` -> `Verity-Wool-1.0.0+pf1.zip`

 ### BedWars usage